luluzhou1/alinush.github.io/_posts/2024-06-01-ECDSA-signatures.md

 As far as I can tell, [Schnorr signatures](/2024/05/31/Schnorr-signatures.html) should always be preferred over it:
  - Schnorr is _slightly_ faster (no field inversions)
- - Schnorr admits a more efficient $t$-out-of-$n$ threshold signing protocol
+ - Schnorr admits a reasonably-efficient $t$-out-of-$n$ threshold signing protocol
  - Schnorr has a simpler pubkey recovery (no recovery hints needed)
  - Schnorr has an arguably-cleaner security reduction